Audi SQ7 TFSI new car review

 Inside with this revised model, there are fresh trim, leather and stitching options, plus the screen tech gets updated software and graphics.
 Otherwise, Audi's so-called 'luxury lounge' cabin architecture remains as before.
 Super sports seats upholstered in dark Valcona leather with integrated head restraints are standard, as are soft Alcantara door inserts and brushed aluminium inlays.
 The fully-digitalised 'Audi Virtual Cockpit' screen you view through the wheel is standard and gets an S-specific display.
 You also get the brand's 'MMI navigation plus' package, which includes touch-screen operation and top-of-the-line connectivity.

 As with other Q7 models, this car is a seven-seater.
 Passengers experience the largest interior in the segment.
 The second row has a sliding base and a three-section backrest with segments that can be folded down separately, while the final third row folds up and down electrically.
-Depending on the position of the rear seat backs, the luggage compartment offers between 865 and 2,050-litres of capacity across a flat load area.
+Depending on the position of the rear seat backs, the luggage compartment offers between 780 and 1,908-litres of capacity across a flat load area.
 An electric tailgate is standard.

 + More